Ray William Johnson

-Ray William Johnson is an American internet celebrity best known for his eponymous YouTube channel and his web series on that channel, Equals Three.
+Raymond William Johnson (born August 14, 1981) is an American internet celebrity best known for his eponymous YouTube channel and his web series on that channel, Equals Three.
 In 2013, the channel surpassed 10 million subscribers and had over 2 billion views, making it one of the most watched and subscribed to channels at the time.
+For a 564 day period from June 2011 to January 2013 the channel was the most-subscribed YouTube channel, during which it also became the first channel to reach 5 million subscribers.
 Johnson left the series in March 2014 but continued to produce it and other web series like Booze Lightyear, Comedians On, and Top 6, the first two of which were later cancelled.

 Toward the end of his tenure at Equals Three, Johnson began branching out into other mediums.
 His first scripted web series, Riley Rewind, premiered on Facebook in 2013.
 He created a television concept that was purchased by FX the same year.
-He made his live-action acting debut in the indie road film Who's Driving Doug alongside former Breaking Bad star RJ Mitte (who portrayed Walter White Jr.).
+He made his live-action acting debut in the indie road film Who's Driving Doug.
 In 2015 his production company, Mom & Pop Empire, was reported to be co-producing a documentary with Supergravity Pictures about monopolies in the cable television industry.

 Early life and education

-Johnson was born and raised in Oklahoma City, Oklahoma, and attended Norman North High School, where he graduated in 1999.
+Johnson was born on August 14, 1981, and raised in Oklahoma City, Oklahoma, and attended Norman North High School, where he graduated in 1999.
 He later attended the Columbia University School of General Studies, where he studied history, but did not graduate.
-His goal was to later earn a law degree after completing his undergraduate studies.
+His goal was to later earn a Juris Doctor degree after completing his undergraduate studies.
 He began posting videos on YouTube during college.
 These videos were video blogs that Johnson published on a now-deleted channel.
 These early videos garnered a following of around thirty people.

-Johnson states that he is of Native American heritage.